Leigh Matthews: 1980s

 In 1980, Matthews became the captain of Hawthorn, a position he held until his retirement in 1985.
-He was also selected as the captain of the Victorian State of Origin team for the only time in his career, and he won his seventh club Best and Fairest.
-Matthews spent less time in the forward line and while it was the first time since 1971 that he averaged fewer than two goals per game, his 26.9 disposals per game was second highest in the league.
+He was also selected as captain of the Victorian State of Origin team for the only time in his career, and he won his seventh club best and fairest.
+This year, Matthews spent less time in the forward line, and while it was the first time since 1971 that he averaged fewer than two goals per game, his 26.9 disposals per game was the second-highest in the league.

-Hawthorn opened the 1981 season against Melbourne in round 1 and Matthews, under a slight injury cloud, lined up at full forward to great effect.
-He took 10 marks and kicked 11 goals.
-Matthews missed five games between rounds 3 and 8, before returning to his customary role, alternating between the forward line and midfield, for the rest of the season.
-He maintained impressive form for most of the year, averaging 23.5 disposals and 3.0 goals in his 16 games.
-Matthews finished the season as Hawthorn's leading goal kicker for the first four consecutive years.
+Hawthorn opened the 1981 season against Melbourne in Round 1 and Matthews, under a slight injury cloud, lined up at full-forward to great effect.
+In a dominating performance, he took 10 marks and kicked 11 goals.
+Matthews missed five games between Rounds 3 and 8 before returning to his customary role, alternating between the forward line and midfield for the rest of the season.
+He maintained impressive form for most of the year, averaging 23.5 disposals and 3 goals in his 16 games.
+Matthews finished the season as Hawthorn's leading goal kicker and would continue this feat for the next four consecutive years.

 After three seasons interrupted by injury and inconsistent form, Matthews returned to his best in 1982, winning the inaugural Players' Association Most Valuable Player award (which was later renamed, in Matthews' honour, to the Leigh Matthews Trophy).
-He kicked 7 goals in round 16 against North Melbourne and two weeks later against Collingwood kicked 8 more and had 25 disposals.
-Matthews averaged 22.5 disposals and 3.4 goals per game for the year and won his eighth Hawthorn Best and Fairest award.
+He kicked 7 goals in Round 16 against North Melbourne and two weeks later against Collingwood kicked 8 more and had 25 disposals.
+Matthews averaged 22.5 disposals and 3.4 goals per game for the year and won his eighth Hawthorn best and fairest award.

 Matthews earned the nickname "Lethal" for his reputation for giving (and taking) very hard bumps, and in 1982 this reputation was enhanced to the point of legend when he famously collided with a behind post at Windy Hill and broke it.
 A piece of the post (measuring about one metre) broke off, hitting the boundary umpire, after Matthews ran into its base.
 It is believed that, to comply with a VFL directive, groundsmen at Windy Hill had glued an extension to the top of the post which broke loose after Matthews collided with it.
 At the time, commentator Lou Richards called him a "He-Man" due to his large size and strength.

 Going into his fifteenth season in the VFL, Matthews showed no signs of slowing down in 1983.
-He averaged 22.3 disposals and 2.9 goals in his first twelve games before, in round 15, he made the move to full forward and remained there for the rest of the season.
-He went on to kick at least three goals in each of the last 10 games of the year, including the Grand Final, in which he kicked 6 goals and 5 behinds in his fourth premiership win.
-For the season he averaged 20.1 disposals and 3.6 goals per game.
+He averaged 22.3 disposals and 2.9 goals in his first twelve games before, in Round 15, he made the move to full-forward and remained there for the rest of the season.
+He went on to kick at least three goals in each of the last 10 games of the year, including the grand final, in which he kicked 6 goals and 5 behinds in his fourth premiership win.
+For the season, he averaged 20.1 disposals and 3.6 goals per game.